 The Department of Psychology at UHCL includes the undergraduate Bachelor of Science in Psychology and the graduate Master of Arts in Psychology degrees.
 The discipline of psychology is the scientific study of human behavior which includes the critical analyses of data and the potential for application in our communities.
-All aspects of the degrees are guided by the suggested curricula of the American Psychological Association and developed by our faculty for optimum learning in the classroom, laboratory and applied settings.
-Faculty expertise and course requirements with the majors include learning and cognition, developmental psychology, sociocultural psychology, biological bases of behavior and scientific methods.
+All aspects of the degrees are guided by the suggested curricula of the American Psychological Association and developed by our faculty for optimum learning in the classroom, laboratory, and applied settings.
+Faculty expertise and course requirements with the majors include learning and cognition, developmental psychology, sociocultural psychology, biological bases of behavior, and scientific methods.
 The psychology of diverse peoples and experiences are included in these areas.

-Graduate students who complete their degree in Psychology gain a specific orientation within psychology through critical analysis application, integration and synthesis of knowledge.
-Students also acquire research and practical experience through the thesis, project or internship options.
-Students who complete a subplan within the Master of Arts program will complete a separate application.
-Students graduating with the Master's in Psychology are prepared to be human services and research managers, teachers at the community college level or pursue doctoral degrees.
+Graduate students who complete their degree in Psychology gain a specific orientation within psychology through critical analysis application and the integration and synthesis of knowledge.
+Students also acquire research and practical experience through the thesis, project, or internship options.
+Students graduating with the Master's in Psychology are prepared to be human services and research managers, to teach at the community college level, or to pursue doctoral degrees.
+Students who complete a concentration within the Master of Arts program will complete a separate application.

 The Women's Studies program at UHCL offers a certificate at the graduate level.
 Women's Studies is interdisciplinary but for administrative purposes is aligned with the Department of Psychology.
-Students gain understanding of multiple and alternative perspectives of lived experience related to race, ethnicity, class, sexual orientation, ability and additional identities.
-Women's Studies students learn to value social action toward the empowerment of women and girls: such students go on to a variety of careers including social services in non-profit and governmental agencies, research education, business and law as well as graduate programs.
+Students gain understanding of multiple and alternative perspectives of lived experience related to race, ethnicity, class, sexual orientation, ability, and additional identities.
+Women's Studies students learn to value social action toward the empowerment of women and girls; such students go on to a variety of careers including social services in non-profit and governmental agencies, research education, business, and law as well as graduate programs.

-Psychology M.A.
+PSYCHOLOGY M.A.

-For the graduate programs in Clinical Psychology, Family Therapy, School Psychology and Industrial-Organizational Psychology, please see their respective sections.
+For the graduate programs in Clinical Psychology, Family Therapy, School Psychology, and Industrial-Organizational Psychology, please see their respective sections.

-The graduate program in Psychology leads to the Master of Arts M.A. degree.
+The graduate program in Psychology leads to the Master of Arts (M.A.) degree.
 The program is a vehicle for advanced study of human behavior and provides students with a variety of theoretical perspectives from across psychology such as social, cognitive, developmental, and neuropsychology.
 The program is designed for students planning to work in social service or research centers, teach at the community college level, or pursue a doctoral program at another institution.